-Quest ion s Yes No 1 - Have you been in close contact with anyone who is confirmed to have had COVID-19 virus in the last 14 days?
-2 Have you been in close cont COVID-19 virus in the last 14 3 Do you live in the same hous COVID-19 who has been in is , , 4 Have you been advised by a doctor to : self-isola te at this time?
-5 Are you suffering now, or ha symptoms in the past 14 day suf ffered an y of the following Yes No Yes No Cough Runny Nose Cough Flu Like Symptoms Breathing Difficulties 1 Rash Breathing Difficulties Rash Loss of Smell / Taste 6 Breathing Difficulties Fever / High temperature doctor to cocoon?
-Loss of Smell / Taste 6 7 Breathing Difficulties Fever / High temperature Sore Throat Loss of Smell / Taste
+THE REPORTS SEE DECEMBATION FORM

+If you answer YES to any of the below questions you should NOT attend your club and before you return you should follow appropriate medical advice and guidelines.

+Quest ion S Yes No

+1 Have you been in close conta COVID-19 virus in the last 14 nyone wł no is confirmed to have had

+2 Have you been in close conta COVID-19 virus in the last 14 h ar nyone wł no is suspected of having

+3 Do you live in the same hous COVID-19 who has been in is

+4 Have you been advised by a

+5 Are you suffering now, or ha symptoms in the past 14 day suf fered an y of the following

+Yes No Yes No

+Cough Runny Nose

+Breathing Difficulties Flu Like Symptoms

+Fever / High temperature Rash

+Sore Throat

+6 Have you been advised by a

+7 Have you returned to Ireland from a country listed by Govi isolate or restrict their move

+8 If "YES", WHERE?
+Insert nam

-If you answer yes to any of the questions in the above section of this Pre-return Self Declaration form, you must receive a medical examination & clearance from your GP to participate in Special Olympics Ireland activities
+If you answer yes to any of the questions 1-6 in the above section of this Pre-return Self Declaration form, you must receive a medical examination & clearance from your GP to participate in Special Olympics Ireland activities